-(6) two is the minimum cycle time from the system perspective when polling techniques are not used.
-It is the maximum time the device requires to perform the internal write operation.
+(6) tWR is the minimum cycle time to be allowed from the system perspective unless polling techniques are used.
+It is the maximum time the device requires to automatically complete the internal write operation.

 Guidelines for Calculating Typical Values of Bus Pull-Up Resistors